Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson10/README.md

 <!-- > -->

-## Warmup with requests
+## Warmup with POST requests

-Create a playground to do a post request like the previous example.
+Create a playground to do a POST request like the previous example.

-Use the [JSONPlaceholder API](https://jsonplaceholder.typicode.com), specifically their [TODOs simulation](https://jsonplaceholder.typicode.com/guide.html) to create a new entry to a TODO list.
+Use the [JSONPlaceholder API](https://jsonplaceholder.typicode.com).
+Make a POST request that creates a new entry in a TODO list.

 Your POST request should pass data for these parameters:
 - "userId"
 - "title"
 - "completed"

 <!-- > -->